limcheekin/MSRS/README.md

 The datasets for MSRS-Story and MSRS-Meet are provided in the `data` directory.

-The retrieval code and its associated settings, which serve as inputs for summarization, are located in the `code/retrieval` directory.
+The retrieval code and the settings created by each retrieval model, which serve as inputs for summarization, are located in the `code/retrieval` directory.

 The summarization code is included in `code/summarization`.